engrjislam/SpringBootWebSecurity/README.md

 ### Future work:

-1. Will work on session management to detect logged in user.

-2. Fragment view page(s).
+In future I will work with fragment view page(s).

 ### References: